California Recreational Use

-California voters approved Proposition 64 (Adult Use of Marijuana Act) in November 2016 to legalize recreational cannabis throughout the state.
+Under Proposition 64 (Adult Use of Marijuana Act), approved in November 2016, recreational use of cannabis is legal throughout California.
 On January 1, 2018, the sale of recreational marijuana officially became legal.
 Although it is now legal to enjoy recreational marijuana, there are still several laws you must follow to avoid criminal charges.

 The following is an overview of California recreational marijuana laws: